 Painting from the human figure.
 Students will draw and paint from a live, nude model using a variety of media.
 Students pay for their own materials.
 May be taken four times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-42 - Studio Figure Drawing
+ART-42 - Studio Figure Drawing UC, CSU

 Continued figure drawing studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
 Subsequent enrollment will provide an opportunity for development and refinement in the art form.
-Students pay for their own materials.
+Students are expected to pay for their own materials.
 May be taken a total of four times.
 36 hours lecture and 72 hours laboratory.

-ART-43 - Studio Figure Painting
+ART-43 - Studio Figure Painting UC, CSU